Skip to main content

 Conflicting views of energy costs

 UK gas and electricity consumer prices will rise by 2% under the latest cap announced by energy regulator Ofgem, so that typical households will pay £1,755 a year, up £35 a year on the current cap, or £2.93 a month.
 It’s not a huge increase, but it is on top of high prices.
-About £1.42 a month of the increase will be used to fund the government's extension of the Warm Home Discount, giving money back off winter bills for some people on some benefits.
-Fixed costs to run the gas network will make up another 72p a month.
-And about £1.23 extra a month will go to the cost of ensuring a stable electricity supply, to balance when there is too much and too little power in the system.
+Gas fixed costs have risen slightly, but about £1.42 a month of the increase will be used to fund the government's extension of the Warm Home Discount, giving money back off winter bills for some people on some benefits.
+Though about £1.23 extra a month will go to the cost of ensuring a stable electricity supply, to balance when there is too much and too little power in the system.
 That especially met with a lot of negative reaction, with the Daily Mail saying ‘Wind farms are driving YOUR electricity bills up’, the Telegraph opining similarly.
-Well yes, wind farms have negotiated contracts so that they are compensated when their power is not used, but that is often because of lack of ...
+Well yes, wind farms have negotiated contracts so that they are compensated when their power is not used, but that is often because of lack of a proper flexible grid sy...